Anwar-Barakat/laravel-full-tutorial/app/Http/Controllers/Api/_20_Order_With_Stripe_Payment_Intent/assignment.md

-# Assignment 20: Implementing Stripe Payment Intents with Advanced Tracking
+# Assignment 20: Implementing Stripe Payment Intents with Advanced Tracking & SRP Refactoring

 ## Objective

 This assignment expands on the Stripe Payment Intents integration by incorporating detailed tracking of Stripe charges, balance transactions, and customer payment methods within the application's database.
-This provides a more comprehensive view of payment lifecycles, revenue, fees, and customer payment information.
+Additionally, it refactors the controller logic to adhere more strictly to the Single Responsibility Principle (SRP) by extracting complex operations into dedicated Action classes.

 ## Key Concepts Covered

+*   **Single Responsibility Principle (SRP)**: Breaking down complex tasks into smaller, focused classes.
 *   **Stripe API Integration**: Advanced usage of the `stripe/stripe-php` library for `PaymentIntent`, `Charge`, `BalanceTransaction`, `Customer`, and `PaymentMethod` objects.
 *   **Stripe Payment Intents**: Core object for managing payments.
 *   **Stripe Charges**: Understanding and tracking the actual financial transaction result of a Payment Intent.